 Local news stories affecting the auto body industry in Illinois, Indiana, Iowa, Kansas, Kentucky, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota, and Wisconsin

-The Boyd Group Inc. (the "Boyd Group") has announced the opening of a collision repair center in Kalamazoo, Michigan.
+Gerber Collision & Glass has announced the October 17, 2016 opening of a new collision repair center in Battle Creek, Michigan.

 Auto parts manufacturer International Automotive Components will lay off 477 employees at its Iowa City facility by the end of 2016.

 Advanced Measurement Systems, Inc. has announced the addition of Lee Equipment to the AMS Distributor network.